 Researchers don't know exactly how many people in the United States have ASD.

-The latest estimates suggest that about one out of every 88 children in the United States has autism.
+The latest estimates suggest that about one out of every 68 children -- or 1.5% of children --in the United States has autism.
 About 36,500 of every 4 million children born each year in the U.S. will have autism.

 Communicating Without Words